riyaadh-abrahams/WebAfricaProject/README.md

 This project management application is built using [aspnetboilerplate](https://aspnetboilerplate.com).
 The reason for this is that is has a good achitecture by default.
 It uses multiple layers on the back end, as well as a good React Architecture on the front end.

 ## Live Demo
 You can view the application [here](https://codeworks-web.web.app).
 The back end is hosted on Azure, and the front end is hosted on firebase hosting.
+You can view the [swagger API](webafrica-project.azurewebsites.net) as well.

 ## Installation